Graphic Designer

 Hello!
 My name is Sequoia McCray and I am a student at the Brentwood Freshman Center.
 In my Honors English class we have to do a career project and the career that I chose was a graphic designer.
 In this project we were required to interview the pers

-Asked by Sequoia almost 10 years ago
+Asked by Sequoia over 10 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Hi Sequoia, I dont think it is a good idea to put you name and what college you are studying at in a public area like this.
 Also I dont think I can give out my contact details via this medium as it is not a place to publicise my company.
 I am happy to answer a few questions you may want to put on here, but I suggest that you would benefit a great deal more in approaching a Graphic Designer in your area and interviewing them face to face ...probably would give you bonus points in your course too.